 Fuel, Groceries, Spending

-Everything leftover after setting aside for the previous three categories is for filling up fuel tanks, buying groceries, and spending money on fun things like clothing and meals out.
+As a part of my fool-proof budgeting system, everything leftover after setting aside for the previous three categories is for filling up fuel tanks, buying groceries, and spending money on fun things like clothing and meals out.

 If you calculate out all the other categories and there is nothing left, or not enough left for your fuel & groceries, some adjustments may need to be made.
 The best place to start is a review of all bills and recurring expenses.
 If something can be eliminated, it’s got to go (this part is tough!).